What is a Capital Campaign?

 We assume you have a great organization with a great mission.
 How are people going to know you are great if they cannot hear your message above the noise of all the other great and mediocre organizations out there?
 They won’t know unless you purposefully help them find out.

-So, when we say, " campaign marketing," we are talking about getting your great message to the right people, helping the message stick, and helping those people get excited and rally around your cause, a cause they are passionate about.
+So, when we say, "capital campaign marketing," we are talking about getting your great message to the right people, helping the message stick, and helping those people get excited and rally around your cause, a cause they are passionate about.

 Done well, your supporters will be happy about your marketing because through your marketing they learn how they can be a part of something they desire to be a part of, advancing a cause they are passionate about, feeling better about how they made a difference in the world.

-THE MARKETING WILL INCLUDE SEVERAL PIECES.
+CAPITAL CAMPAIGN MARKETING WILL INCLUDE SEVERAL PIECES.

-The message of the campaign - This includes the case statement, slogans, and even “branding” for the campaign.
+The message of the capital campaign - This includes the case statement, slogans, and even “branding” for the campaign.

 The medium of the message – This includes how you are going to get the message out and it looks like brochures, letters, audio announcements, video commercials, speeches, or whatever fits your purpose plus reaches your target audience.